sdr-enthusiasts/docker-acarshub/README.md

 ## Getting valid ACARS/VDLM2 data

-External to ACARS Hub you need to be running an ACARS, VDLM2, HFDL, and/or Inmarsat L-Band decoder for ACARS Hub, and have that decoder connect to ACARS Hub to send over the messages for processing.
+External to ACARS Hub you need to be running an ACARS, VDLM2, HFDL, Inmarsat L-Band and/or Iridium decoder for ACARS Hub, and have that decoder connect to ACARS Hub to send over the messages for processing.

 The following decoders are supported: